 Faculty, staff and graduate teaching associates are committed to enriching the undergraduate experience both inside and outside the classroom by helping students explore career possibilities, arranging internships, and sponsoring a host of extra-curricular activities, such as talent shows, language tables, and film series.

 The department welcomes students who acquired their languages abilities during their youth or are exposed to the languages in their family.

 Russian language and culture training can be an important asset in future job searches.
 This is enhanced when the Russian major is combined with another major, such as economics, political science, engineering or mathematics.

 Ongoing Weekly Events

 Slavic Linguistics Forum, Slavic Literature and Culture Forum, Talent Show — Kapustnik, Russian Table, Bosnian/ Croatian/Serbian Table, Polish Table and Russian Film Series.

-	Students at all levels have access to resources that support excellence in Slavic studies: the Center for Slavic and East European Studies, (one of just a few such fully-funded centers in the nation); the East European and Slavic Library and the Hilandar Research Library/ Resource Center for Medieval Slavic Studies.
+Students at all levels have access to resources that support excellence in Slavic studies: the Center for Slavic, East European and Eurasian Studies, (one of just a few such fully-funded centers in the nation); the East European and Slavic Library and the Hilandar Research Library/ Resource Center for Medieval Slavic Studies.